ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/README.md

 Following the completion of the identity foundation phase, this repository expands into the infrastructure layer that supports modern Microsoft enterprise environments.

-The objective is to develop the practical knowledge expected of a junior Microsoft Systems Administrator while strengthening understanding of the technologies that support enterprise identity, hybrid environments, and security-aware operations.
+The objective is to develop practical knowledge of Microsoft infrastructure technologies while strengthening understanding of the systems that support enterprise identity, hybrid environments, and security-aware operations.

 Modern Microsoft environments are built through the interaction of: